Traveling With Tattoos: Navigating Cultural Differences

 Some of the author's tattoos from over a dozen artists around the world.
 Image credit: Will Hatton

 It is important that we respect local customs when traveling, though.
 That comes down to covering up when entering religious places or cultural heritage sites.
-This is obviously much more challenging if you have face tattoos but even then, it can be done using a scarf or a buff.
+This is obviously much more challenging if you have face or neck tattoos but even then, these can be covered using a scarf or a buff.

 If, however, you have a Buddha tattoo on your face… well, maybe you should just avoid Sri Lanka and Thailand.
 Ultimately, you have to understand that you are a guest in somebody else’s country and while you might not agree with how they view tattooed travelers you have to act with respect.
 Don’t become a diva and start shouting at some poor guy who’s just trying to do his job by ensuring people follow the cultural norms when entering a place of worship or cultural significance.